Nikolaos-Gkionis/nikolaos-gkionis/README.md

 ## I'm a Husband, Father of 11, Designerd, and Technologist!!

 - 🌱 I’m currently learning Ruby on Rails 🤣
-- 🤔 I’m looking to collaborate less with other humans 👽 waiting on the aliens are here announcement
+- 🤔 I’m looking to collaborate less with other humans 👽 waiting on the "aliens are here" announcement
-- 🥅 2022 Goals: Work only 40 hours a week 💣
+- 🥅 2023 Goals: Work only 40 hours a week 💣
 - ⚡ Fun fact: I like to play with my children and paint walls 🥸
 - 💻 To blog or not to blog, this is the question.
 And if I do how can I Be free to write my thoughts without 😱?